annacakes281/property-price-predictor/README.md

 ## Acknowledgements
 * I would like to thank my mentor, Precious, for his support for when I decided to change my idea due to the data not being sufficent enough and for answering all my questions when needed.
+* I would also like to thank the slack community for answering questions.